hms-dbmi-cellenics/testing/README.md

   npm install

 ### Local development

-To develop tests locally, you first need to open the VS Code workspace:
+You need to set two environment variables for authentication:
+  CYPRESS_E2E_USERNAME - your email for logging in the platform CYPRESS_E2E_PASSWORD - your password for logging in the platform Open the VS Code workspace:

   code e2e.code-workspace